openshift-kni/kni-enhancements/enhancements/cluster-validation-tool.md

 ## Summary

 Provide a tool which is capable of comparing cluster configuration CRs against a known reference and report on drift/deviations.
 The input cluster configuration may be provided in a variety of forms ranging from an "offline" set of CRs (eg support archive, directory tree, etc) or pulled via API access against a live cluster.
 In addition to the tooling to perform this comparison, this enhancement defines the structure and method of capturing known user variation, optional components, and required content in the reference configuration.

 ## Motivation

 Many cluster deployments are based on engineered and validated reference configurations.
 These reference configurations have been designed to ensure a cluster will meet the functional, feature, performance and resource requirements for specific use cases.
 When a cluster, or deployment of clusters, deviates from the reference configuration the impacts may be subtle, transient, or delayed for some period of time.
 When working with these clusters across their lifetimes it is important to be able to validate the configuration against the known working reference configuration to identify potential issues before they impact end users, service level agreements, or cluster uptime.

 This enhancement describes a tool capable of doing an "intelligent" diff between a reference configuration and a set of CRs representative of a deployed "production" cluster.
 These CRs may derive from many potential sources such as being pulled from a live cluster, read from a git repository, or extracted from a support archive.
 The reference configuration is sufficiently annotated to describe expected user variations versus required content.

 Existing tools meet some of this need but fall short of the goals
 - kubectl/oc diff: This tool allows comparison of a live cluster against a known configuration.
-There are two shortcomings we need to address.
-1) Ability to handle expected user variation vs required content.
-2) Consumption of an offline representation of the cluster configuration.
+  There are two shortcomings we need to address:
+  - Ability to handle expected user variation vs required content.
+  - Consumption of an offline representation of the cluster configuration.
 - `<get cr> | <key sorting> | diff` : There are various ways of chaining together existing tools to obtain, correlate, and compare/diff two YAML objects.
 These methods fall short in 1) Ability to handle expected user variation vs required content.

 The proposal describes both the representational format of the reference configuration as well as the functionality of the tool which will perform the comparison.

 ### User Stories

 As an end customer I want to be able to compare the configuration of my clusters against the validated reference configuration.
 I want the tool to report significant drift and to suppress "diffs" which are expected user variations and runtime variable fields (eg status/metadata).
 I want the tool to report drift in deployed CRs as well as required CRs which are missing.
-I want to be able to run the tool at various points in the deployment lifecycle including against: my live production clusters source (eg generic/templated) CRs in my planning labs reference CRs provided by partner
+I want to be able to run the tool at various points in the deployment lifecycle including against:
+* my live production clusters
+* source (eg generic/templated) CRs in my planning labs
+* reference CRs provided by partner

 As a support engineer helping to triage/debug issues with a customer or partner I want to be able to compare the configuration of a cluster as captured in a support archive against a validated reference configuration.

 As a provider of reference configurations I want to be able to provide a new or updated validated reference configuration without the need to rebuild the validation tool.

 ### Goals